 IiAS believes that a comprehensive review of the financials is a critical exercise which often requires first-hand information and proper due diligence.
 However, given the limited time between receipt of the audited accounts and the unit holders' meeting to comprehensively evaluate the financial statements, IiAS relies upon the auditors' report on the financial statements and their commentary thereon.
 IiAS may also factor in the quality of the audit firm and/or the composition and experience of the audit committee.
 IiAS will generally recommend voting FOR on the resolution to adopt accounts.
-However, IiAS may recommend voting AGAINST where - (a) auditors have a qualified opinion on the accounts or internal financial controls; (b) the quality of the audit firm and/or the audit committee are a concern; or (c) emphasis of matters outlined by auditors that may have a material impact on the financial statements.
+However, IiAS may recommend voting AGAINST where - (a) auditors have a qualified opinion on the accounts or internal financial controls; (b) the quality of the audit firm and/or the audit committee are a concern; or (c) emphasis of matters outlined by auditors that may have a material impact on the financials, any pending litigations which may have a material impact on the financial statements.